bennieboj/BlishHud-Mounts/README.md

 A: These masteries are not available in the API yet, see these issues for more information:
   - https://github.com/gw2-api/issues/issues/31
   - https://github.com/gw2-api/issues/issues/32

+You can however enable the "Combat mastery unlocked" option in the General Settings tab to fix this.

 ## Releases